pterolatypus/arma3-serverctrl/README.md

 - For best results install in an otherwise empty folder
 - Download steamcmd.exe and place in a subfolder (recommended is 'steam')
 - Run steamcmd.exe to install steam in the same folder
-- Open serverctrl.bat and set the variables there to configure your installation.
+- Open serverctrl.bat and set the variables there to configure your installation (see Program Variables).
-  - STEAMUSER = Your steam username, for downloading the server files or mods.
-This is used for Auto Mode, but you can leave it unset and enter it manually every time instead.
-  - STEAMPASS = Your steam password.
-As above.
-  - STEAMDIR = Subfolder containing Steam installation and steamcmd.exe
-  - ARMADIR = Subfolder to install ArmA 3 and mods to.
-  - BRANCH = ArmA 3 branch to install from.
-It's recommended to leave this as it is.
-  - MODFILE = File containing a list of workshop files to download.
-More details below.
-  - MODFOLDER = Path to a folder containing mods.
 - Run serverctrl.bat and enjoy

 ## Usage